rich-newman/typescript-analyzer-eslint-prettier/docs/setupangular.md

 - The .eslintrc.js file needs to be created at the root of the project, not in the ClientApp folder.
 - The src folder mentioned elsewhere is also at the root of the project, not in the ClientApp folder.

+Testing the resulting project should work exactly as described above for the ASP.NET Core with Angular project.

 ## Changes Made to Default Configuration File

 To create the [configuration file for Angular](setupangularconfig.md) several changes were made to the [code in the default configuration file](defaultconfig.md#defaulteslintrc).
 These are [detailed in a separate article](setupangularchangestodefaultconfig.md).